ijt/php-docs-samples/appengine/standard/wordpress/README.md

 cd wordpress
 gcloud app deploy
 ```
-Updating from within the WordPress admin console will not work because the php72
+Updating from within the WordPress admin UI will not work because the php72
 runtime has a mostly read-only file system.

 [bash]: https://www.gnu.org/software/bash/